AwesomeOcelots/AwesomeOcelots/AppPlan.md

 ## TODO

 Data visulization using D3.

-	Show the connection between cities.
+	-Show the connection between cities.
 What are the top 5 'greenest' cities of (ex.
 Chicago)?
 Use D3 to show those connections.
 	When a user selects one city, he or she should see a list of the top 'greenest' cities, according to residents of the selected city.